Postage stamps of Ireland: Official

 At independence, a King George V 5-pence registered envelope and 1-shilling telegram form were printed in green for use in Ireland until domestic products became available.
 Irish telegram forms were only produced in 1/- and 1/6 values.
 Registered envelopes have appeared in many values and sizes.
 The printed (but non-stamped) registered envelopes were produced by private firms and stored by the Irish post office until needed, so envelopes from former periods, showing outdated fees in the text, often received an impressed stamp for the current postal rate, creating many subtypes for collectors.
-Other products have carried post-paid imprint, such as commemorative and special issue postcards, including a series of St. Patrick's Day cards issued annually since 1984.
+Other products have carried post-paid imprint, such as commemorative and special issue postcards, including a series of Saint Patrick's Day cards issued annually since 1984.

 Up to 1987, airletters (also known as aerogrammes) were produced without any fee applied and were available free from post offices upon payment of the appropriate rate in force for the postage stamp purchased to mail the airletter.
 Most airletters with a pre-paid indicia have been sold at a small premium over the then-current aerogramme postal rate.

 Stamped-to-order

 Known as the stamping privilege, companies, associations and individuals were permitted to submit their own designed and pre-printed envelopes, cards, letter sheets, etc., to the Irish Post Office for impressing with an official post-paid indicia.
 Window envelopes were popular for printed matter rate mail.
 The most prolific user was the Electricity Supply Board which used meter reading and appointment cards for over forty years.

 Stamped-to-order postal stationery users included Blackrock College, Córas Iompair Éireann, Esso, Great Northern Railway, and John Player & Sons, Dublin.
-No stamped-to-order registered envelopes are recorder by Jung.
+No stamped-to-order registered envelopes are recorded by Jung.
 Apparently An Post have withdrawn the stamping privilege without any public notice, because stamped-to-order postal stationery has seldom been seen since An Post took control of the Irish Post Office in 1984, with only five users recorded by Jung.
 Between 1963 and 2000 a few philatelically influenced items are known produced by only six users.